United States Senator Susan Collins Visits Troy School

 The Highest Tower That Can Also Support a Marshmallow

-Troy students in Mrs. Kaber's and Mrs. Curtis' classes worked in groups to construct towers given a set amount of materials.
+Troy students in fourth and fifth grade classes worked in groups to construct towers given a set amount of materials.
 The goal was to see how high a tower the group could build, but the tower also needed to support a marshmallow for a given amount of time.

 Troy Central School (K-3) opened in January 1951.
 There were 3 teachers with 4 bus drivers.